furaga/UnityAvartarRetarget/Assets/JustWithJoints/README.md

-# JustWithJoints: Avatar Body Controller with Joint Positions
+# JustWithJoints: Avatar Body Controller with Joint Locations

 JustWithJoints privides simple examples to control 3D avatars just with joint locations.
 It estimates bone lengths and orientations and retarget them to three 3D avatars (skeleton, Unity-Chan and Alicia).